-- 1. The university may release personally identifiable information from student education records without the student's consent to school officials who have a legitimate educational interest to access the records. - 2.
-"Education records" mean records that are maintained by NMSU in any form or format (e.g. paper, electronic, digital image, film, video, audio tape) which contain information directly related to a student and are personally identifiable to a student.
-Education records do not include: - a.
-Personal records of university employees that are in the sole possession of the maker (i.e. notes of conversations), are used as a personal memory aid, and are not accessible or revealed to any individual except to a successor in the position held; - b.
-Records of the NMSU police department used for law enforcement purposes; - Student medical and counseling records maintained and used only in connection with provision of medical treatment or counseling of the student and are made available only to the individuals providing the treatment; - d.
-Employment records unrelated to the student's status as a student; - e.
-Records created or received after an individual is no longer a student in attendance and that are not directly related to the individual's attendance as a student (i.e. alumni records); or - f.
-Grades on peer-graded papers before they are collected and recorded by a faculty member.
+- 3. Student medical and counseling records maintained and used only in connection with provision of medical treatment or counseling of the student and are made available only to the individuals providing the treatment; - 4.
+Employment records unrelated to the student's status as a student; - 5.
+Records created or received after an individual is no longer a student in attendance and that are not directly related to the individual's attendance as a student (i.e. alumni records); or - 6.
+Grades on peer-graded papers before they are collected and recorded by a faculty member. - C. Legitimate Educational Interest: In the context of this Rule, refers to the work related and authorized need for access to an educational record (by a designated school official) within the course and scope of the individual official's employment or contract. - D. School official: School Official means: - 1.
+An employee, agent or officer of the university acting in the employee's official capacity; - 2.
+A person serving on university committees, boards, and/or councils, including an individual serving on a disciplinary or grievance committee; - 3.
+Another educational institution that requests records for a particular student who seeks or intends to enroll or where the student is already enrolled provided the disclosure is for purposes related to the student's enrollment or transfer; and - 4.

-3. "School official" means:

-- a.
-An employee, agent or officer of the university acting in the employee's official capacity; - b.
-A person serving on university committees, boards, and/or councils, including an individual serving on a disciplinary or grievance committee; - c.
-Another educational institution that requests records for a particular student who seeks or intends to enroll or where the student is already enrolled provided the disclosure is for purposes related to the student's enrollment or transfer; and - d.
 A person or company with whom the university has contracted (e.g. internship and clinical facilities, attorney, auditor, or collection agent) but limited to only the specific student information needed to fulfill the contract.
-The contracting entity is bound to follow FERPA regulations for control, maintenance, use and re-disclosure of the information provided to it. - 4.
-"Legitimate Educational Interest:" means a school official who is performing an authorized task or an activity that the school official is undertaking in the name of the university for which access to an educational record is necessary or appropriate to fulfill the school official's professional responsibilities for the university. - 5.
-"Student:" means an individual who is or has been in attendance at NMSU for degree seeking courses, non-credit courses, life-long learning courses, and/or certificate courses.
+The contracting entity, as the agent for NMSU, is required to protect the student's educational records in compliance with FERPA's regulations on the control, maintenance, use and re-disclosure of the information provided to it. - E. Student: means an individual who is or has been in attendance at NMSU for degree seeking courses, non-credit courses, life-long learning courses, and/or certificate courses.
 It does not include persons who have been admitted but did not attend the university.
-For the purposes of this policy, "attendance" starts with orientation or course registration and includes in person or by paper correspondence, videoconference, satellite, Internet, or other electronic information and telecommunications technologies for students who are not physically present in the classroom and the period during which an individual is working under a NMSU work-study program. - 6.
-In addition, the university may disclose personally identifiable information from a student's educational records without a student's consent to individuals or entities permitted such access under applicable federal law and regulations, as more fully specified in 34 CFR § 99.31.
-This access includes, and is not limited to, the following situations: to parents of dependent students; to accreditation organizations or agencies; to comply with a lawfully issued subpoena or court order; to protect the health and safety of any student (whether a dependent or not) or others in an emergency; in litigation or for implied waivers by the student.
-For certain disclosures, university officials must record when, what records, and to whom they have disclosed personally identified information to third parties.
-In the case of emergencies, school officials must also record the articulable or significant threat that formed the basis for the disclosure.
+For the purposes of this policy, "attendance" starts with orientation or course registration and includes in person or by paper correspondence, videoconference, satellite, Internet, or other electronic information and telecommunications technologies for students who are not physically present in the classroom and the period during which an individual is working under a NMSU work-study program.